 - Tap Offload Data.
 Then confirm you’d like to offload the app’s data.

 Offloading an app’s data won’t erase your login information or any other important data.
 After offloading, restart YouTube and try watching your video.

 Disable Your Antivirus

 Third-party apps or extensions can conflict with your YouTube service.
 If your antivirus software or other app perceives YouTube as a threat, it can prevent you from finishing the video.
 Shut down any software you believe may interfere with your YouTube experience, especially the antivirus program.

-Turn Off the “Remind Me to Take a Break” Feature
+Turn Off the “Remind Me to Take a Break” Feature (Mobile App Only)